Borders: In Kelso, on minor roads south of A698, north of River Tweed, at Kelso Abbey.

 HES NT 729338 OS: 74 TD5 7JF

 OPEN: Open all year: Apr-Sep, daily 9.00-17.30; Oct-Mar, Wed-Sun 9.30-16.30.

-The abbey was then partly dismantled by the English, and it was dissolved in 1560, while the property of the abbey eventually went to the Kerrs of Cessford.
+The abbey was then partly dismantled by the English, and it was dissolved in 1560, while the valuable lands and property of the abbey eventually went to the Kerrs of Cessford.
+They built the magnificent Floors Castle.
 Mary, Queen of Scots, visited in 1566.
-The west transept was used as the parish church, but little else now remains.
+The west transept was used as the parish church and a school was established by the church, which was attended by Sir Walter Scott, but little else now remains.